geosolutions-it/MapStore2/docs/developer-guide/writing-epics.md

 );
 ```

-## Doing async
+## Create complext data flows triggered by actions

-Typical async operation involve operators like:
+Typical opeartor to start creating a complext data flow involves operators like:

 - [switchMap](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-switchMap)
 - [mergeMap](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-mergeMap)
-- many others
+- exhaustMap, forkJoin and many others...

-The base concept of all these solutions is to project to the main stream the result of some other observable.
+The base concept of all these solutions is to create one or more new streams (using a function passed as argument) and then emit the events on the final Observer.

+> Note: Creating ([Higher order observables](https://gianttoast.gitbooks.io/rxjs-observables/content/higher-order-observables.html), that are basically streams of streams) and merging their events is a common pattern in RxJs, so, mergeMap and switchMap are simpler shortcuts to increase readability and maintainability of the code:
+> - mergeMap() is just map() + mergeAll()
+> - switchMap() is just map() + switch().

+Example:
 ```javascript
 const countDown = action$ => action$
     .ofType(START_COUNTDOWN)